-- First, try to document and record any interactions that involve situations that make you feel uncomfortable, or that becomes abusive behaviour.
+Document and record any interactions that involve situations that make you feel uncomfortable, or that become abusive behaviour.
 Simply print off and save emails and memos in a binder “at home.”
 Document verbal conversations or make sure to have conversations in the presence of a trusted ally.
 If you just cannot write anymore, talk to your phone recorder, date it, and keep it safe.
 Download this to your home computer whenever possible.
-Documentation is critical for several reasons.
+Documentation is critical for several reasons!

-- Second, consult your institution’s ombudsperson or mediation office.
-Be sure to ask if they have experience in this area.
-If they do not, have hope – but you may want to keep your expectations realistic.
-It did not work out in my case (Debanjan).
-The ombudsman could only rely on institutional definition of bullying.
-This is not helpful when the university does not have clear policies on academic bullying.
+- Consult your institution’s ombudsperson or mediation office.
+Be sure to ask if they have experience in this area and keep your expectations realistic.
+The ombudsman is not helpful when the university does not have clear policies on academic bullying.

 - Resist isolating.
 Stay safe but look for others who might be experiencing the same situation and are afraid of speaking up.
 Peer support is needed and valuable.
 When you have allies, it gives you courage and compels the institution to take you seriously.
 We find far more strength in numbers.

-- Each of you will have unique cases.
+- Each case will be unique.
 You need to talk to someone to develop strategies to cope, maintain your psychological and physical health, stay grounded in your own truth, feel heard and validated by others, and have an exit strategy just in case.

 - Know that you have a right to report abuse without being retaliated against.
 However, it happens with or without legislation in place.
 Toxic people find their ways to get back.
 Therefore documentation, having paper trails, and keeping recordings will be essential to you.
 This is how you can prepare for subtle, passive and/or micro aggressive acts of retaliation—and it might come from unexpected sources and colleagues.
 Protect yourself.